-As at 31st December 2021, the diversity breakdown of the 10 Board members was 8 male and 2 female.
+At 31 December 2021, the diversity breakdown of the 10 Board member is 8 male and 2 female.

 Statement of Compliance

 The Board has adopted the Code of Practice for the Governance of State Bodies (2016) and has put procedures in place to ensure compliance with the Code.
 The NPHDB was in full compliance with the Code of Practice for the Governance of State Bodies for 2021.